PatricioDomingues/WLEAPPCAM/README.md

 The directory `Examples-DB` has two ZIP archives -- `CAM_database_W11_23h2.zip` and `CAM_database_W11_24h2.zip`.
 Each one holds a CapabilityAccessManager.db database with activity data.
 One is from W11-23H2, the other one is from W11-24H2.

+## Future
+We plan to have the Capability Access Manager merged with the official WLEAPP (https://github.com/abrignoni/WLEAPP) in the future.
+(we just need to do some more work on CAM).